cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 > Please visit the link and test your own searches.

-In the center of UK Libraries' homepage, we find two tabs of interest: the **Search** tab and the **Library Catalog** tab.
+In the center of UK Libraries' homepage, we find several links of interest: the **InfoKat (Books and More)** link, the **Database** link, and the **Journals** link.

-If we enter a search term in the search box for either of those resources, our search will take us to the same interface.
-That's because there's really only a small difference between how the functions **Search** and **Library Catalog** work.
-The **Search** function will return results, based on a search query, for print items located on the library's shelves but also for online items located in various other databases.
-The **Library Catalog** will do the same, but it'll place a bit more emphasis on locating print items on the library's shelves.
-Searching one or the other is simply a matter of emphasis.
+InfoKat searches  **bibliographic records**.

-Regardless, both services return what are called **bibliographic records** and not full text access.
+It does not provide full text access.
-These bibliographic records do not provide the actual content.
-Rather, they provide access by telling us where to locate the content.
+Instead, they provide access by telling us where to locate the content.
-For example, if that content is a print item someplace on the library's shelves, the catalog might tell us it's located on the
+For example, if that content is a print item someplace on the library's shelves,
+InfoKat might tell us it's located on the
 5th floor of WT Young and has the call number **Z674.82.159 S42 1996**,
 or something like that.
-However, if that content is online, then the catalog should give us a direct link to it.
+However, if that content is online, then InfoKat should give us a direct link to it.
-It could also be that the UK Libraries catalog has records for information sources but not the actual sources themselves.
+It could also be that the InfoKat has records for information sources but not the actual sources themselves.
 In those cases, the bibliographic records should provide a link to request the item through interlibrary loan (ILL).